 How Long Will CBD Make Me Feel Like This?

-It is possible to overdue CBD, just like it’s possible to overdue anything.
+It is possible to overdo CBD, just like it’s possible to overdo anything.
 That said, taking too much CBD isn’t the end of the world.
-Picture CBD’s potency as a bell-curve.
+Picture CBD’s potency as a bell curve.
 Eventually, as you take more CBD, the effect additional CBD will have on you diminishes.

-Taking too much CBD will also increase the chance that you’ll experience a negative side effect like:
+Taking too much CBD will also increase the chance that you’ll experience negative side effects like:

 If you experience one of the above negative side effects, take a break, wait, and let your body flush out the excess CBD.